 China, and The New School, analyze political and social issues and

 trends in India and China and connections between the two countries.

 ICI's overarching goal is to encourage leaders, opinion makers, and

 academics in all three countries to work together to identify areas for

 cooperation, promote social and economic progress, and address mutual

 problems.
 The institute regards The New School as an essential partner

 in these conversations and offers New School faculty and students

 opportunities to engage with India and China.
 ICI also hosts lectures,

-conferences, and other events, at both The New School and partner
+conferences, and other events, both at The New School and at partner

 institutions in the two countries.